Top Artists – The Cars

 He sure ought to be!

-Based on what I’ve just read, if Rhino Records is looking for a head cheerleader, they could hardly do better than Mr. Youman.
+Based on what I’ve just read, if Rhino Records is looking for a cheerleader, they could hardly do better than Mr. Youman.

 I stumbled upon this fellow’s review of The Cars first album on Positive Feedback just a few days ago.